 Keeping your teeth clean and gums disease-free is vital for your long-term health.
-At Elmsleigh House Dental Clinic, we offer dental hygiene to patients of all ages.
-Our team includes dentists that cover the full range of treatments as well as three hygienists, which means you get everything you need under one roof.
+At Elmsleigh House Dental Clinic, our dental hygiene team – Ellen, Adrienne, Gill and Katrina – offer preventive and restorative hygiene care to all ages.

-Working in partnership with your dentist, our hygienists play an essential role in the successful prevention and treatment of gum disease.
+Working in partnership with your dentist or periodontist, our hygienists play an essential role in the successful prevention and treatment of gum disease.
 They will closely monitor the health of your mouth, thoroughly deep clean your teeth and offer advice on how to maintain good dental hygiene at home.

 An important aspect of the hygienist’s role is to show you how to look after your teeth so they remain free from plaque.
 You will be advised on the best tooth brushing technique and given tips on flossing and using interdental brushes.

-Our hygienists can offer specific advice and hygiene care if you have a bridge, denture, orthodontic treatment or a dental implant, ensuring your teeth and gums remain healthy throughout your treatment.
+Our hygienists can offer specific advice on teeth cleaning techniques and hygiene care if you have a bridge, denture, brace or dental implant, ensuring your teeth and gums remain healthy throughout your dental treatment.

 Your dentist and hygienist will recommend a schedule of hygiene treatment tailored to your individual needs, with treatment times available from thirty minutes up to one hour.

 Take ownership of your oral health today by scheduling an appointment with us.
-We look forward to helping you.
+Call the Welcome team on 01252 713797 or request a callback online.
+We are also open on Saturdays to enable people who work in the week to see a hygienist or dentist.
 Click to read our cold sore advice.